Sinha5714/hangman-pp3/README.md

     - If user input is invalid, an error will be thrown and question will be prompted again

 </details>

+## User Stories

+### Users

+1. I want to have clear options to select in the main menu
+2. I want to be able to read the rules of the game
+3. I want to able to signup as new user
+4. I want to be able to log-in if I return to the game
+5. I want to be able to restart game when I'm logged in

+### Site Owner

+6. I want users to have a positive experience whilst playing the game
+7. I want users to easily select options from the menu
+8. I want user names and password to be saved to Google Spreadsheet
+9. I want the user to get errors displayed in case of wrong input
+10. I want data entry to be validated, to guide the user on how to correctly format the input

 ## FlowChart